 Touted as one of Sri Lanka’s premier attractions and arguably one of the most beautiful train rides in the world, the Kandy to Ella train is a must-do on any Sri Lankan itinerary.
 However, before you get too excited, I want to let you in on a little secret: this is one of Sri Lanka’s most over-rated attractions.
 Why?
 Because so many people simply do it wrong.
-Don’t worry, I’ve got your back with this comprehensive guide to making the most of your Kandy to Ella train experience.
+Rule one: take a few days to indulge in one of the many Kandy to Ella train stops.
+Don’t worry, I’ve got your back with this comprehensive guide to making the most of your Kandy to Ella train journey.

-Know Before You Go: Kandy to Ella Train Facts
+Know Before You Go: Kandy to Ella by Train Facts

 This train isn’t like riding the New York Subway, or perhaps in some ways, it is.
 This is a train in a developing nation that slowly lumbers it’s way up through the mountains.
 The ride is bumpy, long, and at times very frustrating.